-Marco Barbieri is a fixed-term assistant professor (ricercatore a tempo determinato) at the Department of Science, where he is building a team working on quantum photonics.
+Marco Barbieri is affiliated to the Department of Science, where he is building a team working on quantum photonics.
 He collaborates with the quantum optics group at Sapienza, the ultrafast quantum optics group in Oxford and the LKB in Paris.
 His researches have delivered 40 publications in peer-reviewed journals and 10 invited talks at international and Italian conferences.

 In 2011-2014, he has been a postdoctoral fellow and then a departmental lecturer at the University of Oxford, where he has worked in Ian Walmsley's research group on ultrafast quantum optics, quantum metrology, integrated quantum photonics, and quantum memories with some incursions in nonlinear optics in PC fibres and ultrashort pulses metrology.

 In 2008-2011, he held a Marie Curie fellowship in the group of Philippe Grangier and Rosa Tualle-Brouri based at the Institut d'Optique in Paris, where he has been active on continuous-variable quantum communications.

 In 2006-2008 he has worked as postdoc fellow in the group of Andrew White at the University of Queensland, Brisbane, on building quantum logic gates in the photonics architecture, exploring both technical and fundamental aspects.

 In 2003-2006 he has completed his postgraduate studies at Sapienza Università di Roma, under the supervision of Paolo Mataloni and Francesco de Martini.
 The subject of his thesis addressed the generation and control of quantum correlations within photon pairs simultaneously in polarisation and optical path.
 In 2003 he has received his laurea in physics from the University of Bari - thanks are due to Enzo Berardi and Paolo Mataloni who've been kind enough to supervise him as a young annoying chap.